-I had an interesting discussions in the ED the otherday when I was talking about the importance of administering epi via IM for anaphylaxis.
-Is there a diminished response to epi if a patients is on a beta-blocker?
+I had an interesting discussion in the ED the other day when I was talking about the importance of administering epi via IM for anaphylaxis.
+Is there a diminished response to epi if a patient is on a beta-blocker?

 Let’s clarify: patients on chronic non-selective beta-blocker therapy may have a blunted effect of epinephrine in anaphylaxis but epinephrine administration may also result in profound hypertension and bradycardia or heart block.